 The last thing to consider is the type of stainless steel.
 Some hoods are built with a more durable, weather-resistant stainless steel material that’s specifically designed for outdoor use.

 For example, Proline Range Hoods sells hoods in a durable 304 stainless steel (SS) built for outdoor use.
 But, you can use 304 SS indoors too.
 In fact, when you’re cooking with a pizza oven that runs at 500+º, you might consider buying a hood in 304 SS to last longer.

 Chimney Flue Clearances

-The chimney flue gets extremely hot when in use so most inside installations require a UL-certified steel double wall chimney system.
+The chimney flue gets extremely hot when in use.
+If you aren't using a range hood, most inside installations require a UL-certified steel double wall chimney system like those made by Duratech.
 You should never use any combustible materials near the oven’s flue stack.

 A typical recommendation is a minimum 6 inches of air space between the flue or anchor plate and any combustible material.
-Again, contact your local HVAC company for details, and check your local building department for local building codes.
+Again, contact your local HVAC company for details, buy only products rated for this use, and check your local building department for local building codes.

 Venting a wood fired pizza oven is extremely important.
 Carbon Monoxide is produced when fossil fuels (wood, gas, etc) burn without a good supply of air.
 If that happens in a room without adequate ventilation, dangerous levels of CO2 can build up.
 This is why having enough oxygen available for the fire and properly venting your wood-fired oven is so important.